dollodart/optgasmix/readme.txt

 and instead use simple linear weighting.
 One library in wide use and well-funded is Cantera.

+# Dependencies

+Other than standard computational science libraries (numpy, scipy, matplotlib), this uses the ternary package to make ternary composition plots.

 # Data sources
 - Collision cross-sections and lennard-jones parameters: BSL Transport Phenomena, 2nd Edition